kadeem-lewis/3ds-stock-tracker/README.md

 - [ ] Only run during store hours
 - [ ] Don't check for items that have been in stock within a specific timeframe
+- [ ] Shorten product links using URL Shortener
+- [ ] Switch from http trigger to pubsub trigger